 Chile’s economy is one of the fastest growing in Latin America.
 Export of goods and services makes up one third of the volume of GDP; copper exports alone provide 20% of revenues [3].
 Economic indices of Chile are shown on the diagram below, and the majority of indicators are in the upper part of the chart, indicating a high level of economic development of the country.

-According to the Global Competitiveness Report 2019, presented by the World Economic Forum, Chile is 33rd, from an estimated total of 141 countries.
-This rating reflects the effectiveness of the use of the country’s own resources for sustainable development.
+The Global Competitiveness Report, presented by the World Economic Forum, reflects the effectiveness of the use of the country’s own resources for sustainable development.
 In addition to numerous economic indicators this index also takes into account such variables as education, health, level of innovation, etc.

-According to the Index of Economic Freedom 2021, which is based on business freedom, freedom from government action, protection of property, and freedom from corruption, Chile was 19th, ahead of Peru.
-According to the indicator for the average GDP growth in percentage over the last 10 years, in 2020 the country was 111th out of 206 countries.
-In terms of public debt, calculated as a percentage of the country's GDP, Chile was ranked 182nd out of 210 countries considered in 2017.
+According to the Index of Economic Freedom 2024, which is based on business freedom, freedom from government action, protection of property, and freedom from corruption, Chile was 21st, ahead of Peru.
+Chile's public debt as a percentage of GDP was 13.1% in 2022.

 Chile has insignificant reserves of fossil fuels (Table.
 1).
 In terms of tons of oil equivalent, proved reserves of conventional hydrocarbons in Chile are: coal – 88.4%, natural gas – 9.4%, oil – 2.2% (Figure 5).